SPT Visit to Australia (August 2022)

 In 2009, Justice Action represented various young detainees who had been victims of mistreatment in juvenile detention at the Human Rights Commission Seminar on the adoption of the OPCAT treaty.
 At the Seminar, Justice Action argued that the treatment of young detainees constituted torture and therefore violated Australia’s commitment to OPCAT.
 That same year, Justice Action also represented all Australians held against their will at the 2009 Consultation for the UN Optional Protocol against Torture (OPCAT) Treaty.

 The widespread use of strip searches should be opposed.
-The current practice of strip searches is demeaning, removes a person’s dignity and is ineffective.
+The current practice of strip searches is considered demeaning, diminishes a person’s dignity and is largely ineffective.
 The invasive and degrading nature of such searches are indeed in breach of OPCAT.

 Preventing abuses in detention: Steven Caruana on OPCAT – The Stinger (December, 2018)